Thurston County, Nebraska

 Thurston County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 6,940.
+As of the 2020 United States census, the population was 6,773.
 Its county seat is Pender.

 In the Nebraska license plate system, Thurston County is represented by the prefix 55 (it had the 55th-largest number of vehicles registered in the county when the license plate system was established in 1922).

-The Siouan-speaking Omaha and Ho-Chunk (Ho-Chunk) have reservations in Thurston County.
+The Siouan-speaking Omaha and Ho-Chunk have reservations in Thurston County.
 The two reservations combined comprise the county's entire land area.

 History

 Varying cultures of indigenous peoples lived along the rivers for hundreds of years before European encounter.
 The Omaha occupied this territory and much of Nebraska and western Iowa before the Europeans arrived.
 They had migrated west from the Ohio Valley under pressure from the Iroquois Confederacy in the early 17th century.

 Thurston County was organized by European Americans in 1889 from land that had been divided between Dakota and Burt counties since the dissolution of Blackbird County in 1879.
 It was named for US Senator John M. Thurston.